Battle of Tom's Brook

-The Battle of Tom's Brook was fought on October 9, 1864, in Shenandoah County, Virginia, during Philip Sheridan's Shenandoah Valley Campaign of the American Civil War.
-It resulted in a significant Union victory, one that was mockingly dubbed The Woodstock Races for the speed of the Confederate withdrawal.
+The Battle of Tom's Brook was fought on October 9, 1864, near Tom's Brook in Shenandoah County, Virginia, during Philip Sheridan's Shenandoah Valley Campaign of the American Civil War.
+It resulted in a significant Union victory, one that was mockingly dubbed the Woodstock Races for the speed of the Confederate withdrawal.

 After his victory at Fisher's Hill, Maj.
 Gen. Philip Sheridan pursued Jubal A. Early's Confederate army up the Shenandoah Valley to near Staunton.
 On October 6, Sheridan began withdrawing, as his cavalry burned everything that could be deemed of military significance, including barns and mills.
 Reinforced by Maj.
 Gen. Joseph B. Kershaw's division, Early followed.
 Maj.
 Gen. Thomas L. Rosser arrived from Petersburg to take command of Maj.
 Gen. Fitzhugh Lee's Confederate cavalry division and harassed the retreating Federals.
 On October 9, Brig.
 Gen. Alfred Torbert's Union troopers turned on their pursuers, routing the divisions of Rosser, whose cavalrymen were repulsed by Custer in a flanking maneuver along the base of Spiker's Hill off of Back Road, and Lunsford L. Lomax, who was positioned in the vicinity of the Valley Pike, at Tom's Brook.
 With this victory, the Union cavalry attained overwhelming superiority in the Valley.

 Jubal Early later commented sourly about Rosser's Laurel Brigade, "The laurel is a running vine".

 Battlefield preservation

-The Civil War Trust (a division of the American Battlefield Trust) and its partners have acquired and preserved 516 acres of the Tom's Brook battlefield.
+The American Battlefield Trust and its partners have acquired and preserved 516 acres of the Tom's Brook battlefield.